 This resource provides thoughts and guidelines for talking about the complex issues of racism and equality in age-appropriate ways with children aged two to five years of age.

 In this resource

-Television and radio news, social media and neighborhood conversations have been dominated by the tragic events in Louisiana, Minnesota and Texas over the last few weeks.
-Adults of all races continue to try to make sense of these terrible losses, while parents face the added struggle of thinking through how to talk about racism and violence with children.
+Television and radio news, social media and neighborhood conversations are sometimes dominated by violence and conflict stemming from racism.
+Many adults across our nation continue to try to make sense what is happening in our world today, and parents face the added struggle of thinking through how to talk about racism and violence with children.
 These stories, and adults’ reactions to them, are being seen and felt by children, including babies and toddlers.
 While we hope that they don’t know what’s going on, even young babies pick up on and react to the emotions of those they depend on.

 Guidelines for Talking about Racism and Violence

 1) Limit access to media images and discussions about frightening events.
 Young children are taking in everything they see and hear, and are working to understand what it all means.
 They are careful observers, closely attuned to and affected by the events happening around them.
 But, between ages two and five, children lack the reasoning skills to make sense of complex issues.
 Parents have an important role in helping young children understand, manage and process what they have seen and feel.
 By limiting your child’s access to screens and keeping her away from adult conversations (including your own very natural worries about your child’s safety), you can protect her from scary events that she has no way of understanding yet.

 2) Stay calm when answering, as hard as that may be.
 This can lessen children’s fear and help them to feel safe.
 There will naturally be times when you just can’t be totally calm.
 If you are upset, you can explain in simple language why: “I’m crying because I see that man is hurt.
 I feel so sad for him and his family.
 I’m sad and that’s why I’m crying.”